 Ceased dwellings: dwellings ceased in the reference period due to elementary damage, demolition, or conversion according to the registration of local governments.

-Residential building: a building should be regarded as residential when the major or entire part of it (more than 50% of its built-in net area) is used for dwelling purposes.
+Residential building: on the basis of a building permit, a simple or controlled notification a building should be regarded as residential when the major or entire part of it (more than 50% of its built-in net area) is used for dwelling purposes.

 Non-residential building: buildings used for official, administrative, commercial purpose, for tourism, entertainment, education, health care, sport, transport and telecommunication, industrial and agricultural activities and buildings serving other purposes.